rorynolan/sysyndo/report.md

 | Win    |  81 | 19%     |
 | NR     |  27 | 6%      |
 | Place  |   9 | 2%      |

+# Win only vs each way

+  - We’ve made 302 *win only* bets, on which we’ve made a profit of €5,383.
+  - We’ve made 64 *each way* bets, on which we’ve made a profit of €-1,519.